-Launched in the centenary of her death, my two-part talk visits these places and describes Gertrude's achievements.
+Launched in the centenary of her death, my two-part talk explores these places and describes Gertrude's achievements.
+Depending on availability, I may be accompanied by an actor colleague who will read from Gertrude's diaries and letters.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: